kimdesok/whole-slide-cnn/README.md

 ## Methods
 ### 1. Datasets and Configurations
-The .csv files under data_configs folder were used as they were without any modification.
+The .csv files under data_configs folder were used without any modification.
 A detailed description was available by the authors as in the Appendix below.
-Hyperparameters were set up in a YAML file (config_wholeslide_2x.yaml) under train_configs folder.
-In the YAML file, the parameters of RESIZE_RATIO and INPUT_SIZE were set appropriately to avoid the OOM error.
-One example is shown below:
+Hyperparameters were set in a YAML file under train_configs folder.
+In the YAML file, the parameters of RESIZE_RATIO, INPUT_SIZE, and  NUM_UPDATES_PER_EPOCH were set appropriately to avoid the OOM error at each magnification.
+Some examples are shown below.
 ```
+@1x training
     RESIZE_RATIO: 0.05
     INPUT_SIZE: [5500, 5500, 3]
     NUM_UPDATES_PER_EPOCH: 80

+@2x training
+    RESIZE_RATIO: 0.1
+    INPUT_SIZE: [8000, 8000, 3]

+@2x training with the previously trained model
+    LOAD_MODEL_BEFORE_TRAIN: True
 ```
 ### 2. Train a Model

 To train a model, the following script was run:
 ```
-python -m whole_slide_cnn.train --config config_wholeslide_2x.yaml [--continue_mode]
+python -m whole_slide_cnn.train --config config_wholeslide_1x.yaml [--continue_mode]
 ```
 , where `--continue_mode` is optional that makes the training process begin after loading the model weights.

-To enable multi-node, multi-GPU distributed training, simply add `mpirun` in front of the above command, e.g.
+To enable multi-node, multi-GPU distributed training, add `mpirun` in front of the above command, e.g.
 ```
 mpirun -np 4 -x CUDA_VISIBLE_DEVICES="0,1,2,3" python -m whole_slide_cnn.train --config config_wholeslide_2x.yaml
 ```